Communicating Research

 PracticeDescriptionZeroBlockers Opinion

-PresentationA visual and oral summary of research findings, typically using slides.Slides require a presentation - people rarely flick though slides async.
+PresentationA visual and oral summary of research findings, typically using slides.Slides require a presentation.
+People rarely flick through slides async.
 They can be a good companion or used as screenshots in a blog, wiki or email.

 ReportA detailed written document outlining the research process, findings, and recommendations.Companies are overflowing in reports.
-Often they make people think that information is being communicated but often it is not.
-Rather than using a rigid structure the free-form approach of blogs and wikis can let people come up with more effective delivery approaches.
+Often they make people think information is being communicated when it is not.
+Rather than using a rigid structure, the free-form approach of blogs and wikis lets people choose more effective delivery for the content they have.

 WorkshopAn interactive session with stakeholders to discuss research findings and implications.It is challenging to get people to commit time to something that is not a core part of their role.
-It is better to use async communication so that people can consume the information when it suits them.
+Async communication lets people consume the information when it suits them.

 InfographicA visual representation of research findings, using graphics to summarise key points.Information is often lost in infographics.
 They are good for marketing but not for communicating complex information.

-Video SummaryA short video that outlines the research findings and recommendations.Videos are great for communicating complex information but they are very time consuming and expensive to produce.
-For very important information they can be great but for most things they are overkill.
+Video SummaryA short video that outlines the research findings and recommendations.Videos are great for communicating complex information but they are time consuming and expensive to produce.
+For very important information they can be useful; for most things they are overkill.

 Anti-patterns